 The UHR AP that is a TXOP owner shall not share an obtained TXOP if either of the TXOP limits for the primary AC or for AC_VI that the AP advertises to its associated non-AP STAs is 0.

+Within a TXOP in which a UHR AP that is a TXOP owner performs either Co-TDMA or the TXS mode 2 procedure, the AP shall (#1391)meet all of the following requirements:

+Use the obtained TXOP to exchange at least one Data or Management frame with its associated STA(s) before allocating the TXOP to:

-Within a TXOP in which a UHR AP that is a TXOP owner performs either Co-TDMA or the TXS mode 2 procedure, the AP shall use at least 33% of the duration of the obtained TXOP for frame exchanges with its associated STAs that include at least one Data or Management frame, except if the AP is performing Co-TDMA in that TXOP and the AP has a Co-TDMA agreement with every other AP whose Beacon frame is received by the AP on the primary 20 MHz channel at an RSSI no lower than -72 dBm, in which case there is no such constraint.
+Another AP as part of a Co-TDMA procedure; or

+Associated non-AP STA(s) during a TXS mode 2 procedure.

+Use at least 33% of the duration of the obtained TXOP for frame exchanges with its associated STAs that include at least one Data or Management frame, except if the AP is performing Co-TDMA in that TXOP and the AP has a Co-TDMA agreement with every other AP whose Beacon frame is received by the AP on the primary 20 MHz channel at an RSSI no lower than -72 dBm, in which case there is no such constraint.

 TGbn Editor: The text to be adopted ends here.